AmYre/my42/pushswap/README.md

 ## The Ressources used

 A lot of students fall on the pit of sorting algorithm because the subject imply it.
 Not having full score because they stood by Radix, Insert, blabla sort.
 But it is really not about that.
-Wth this two ressources you can clearly understand that is all about defining a target and the cheapest number of action to get to it :
+With this two simple and straightforward ressources you can clearly understand that is all about defining a target and the cheapest number of action to get to it :
 -   [Medium - A journey to find most efficient sorting algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)
 -   [Oceano the GOAT](https://www.youtube.com/watch?v=OaG81sDEpVk) join him on Discord => https://t.co/iW2AxnNxNS